Taveres’ two goals lift Maple Leafs to win over Tampa Bay

 Kucherov put Tampa Bay in front at 9:45, one-timing a feed from Steven Stamkos, who shook Toronto defenseman Rasmus Sandin loose to open the lane for the pass.

-The Maple Leafs responded at 12:48 as Muzzin, who signed a four-year contract extension on Monday, stepped into a loose puck from the center point that hit Vasilevskiy in the glove and dropped in off the bottom of the cross bar to tie the game.
+The Maple Leafs responded at 12:48 as Muzzin stepped into a loose puck from the center point that hit Vasilevskiy in the glove and dropped in off the bottom of the cross bar to tie the game.

 Tampa Bay cut the deficit to one goal when Kevin Shattenkirk’s rebound bounced off Gourde into the net at 7:27 of the third period.

+”Three games in a row with a loss, that’s really not ideal,” Gourde said. ”I think we need to be better in defending and bringing some energy every single shift.”

 NOTES: Lightning D Ryan McDonagh, out since Feb.
-6 with a lower body injury, is expected to be out another 10-14 days. … Toronto D Morgan Rielly (foot) missed his 18th consecutive game.
+6 with a lower body injury, is expected to be out another 10-14 days. .
+Toronto D Morgan Rielly (foot) missed his 18th consecutive game.
 He skated for the first time on Monday since being injured on Jan.
-12. … Maple Leafs’ D Codi Ceci (ankle) also skated on Monday for the first time since being injured on Feb.
-5. … Maple Leafs’ D Jake Muzzin has points in six consecutive games.
+12. .
+Maple Leafs’ D Codi Ceci (ankle) also skated on Monday for the first time since being injured on Feb.
+5. .
+Maple Leafs’ D Jake Muzzin has points in six consecutive games. .
+Tampa Bay had a 14-game winning streak against Atlantic Division opponents end, which dated back to a loss in Ottawa on Oct.
+12. .
+Lightning C Barclay Goodrow, acquired from San Jose on Monday, picked up an assist in his debut with the team.

 UP NEXT